Berachah Church: Beliefs

 According to the church's doctrinal statement, its purpose is to "present isagogical, categorical, and exegetical Bible teaching" and to "present the Gospel of the Lord Jesus Christ both at home and abroad."
 It holds to eternal security and a premillennial pre-tribulation rapture.

-Under "Church Ordinances", it lists only the Lord's Supper.
+Under "Church Ordinances", the church's doctrinal statement lists only "the Lord's Supper".
+The Christian Evangelistic Mission, to which the church belongs, has in its doctrinal statement that the ordinances are "Baptism (of the Holy Spirit)" and "the Lord's Supper".

 Location

 Colgan led a group that broke away from St. Mark's Methodist Church on Pecore.
 They met at The Heights Women's Club (extant) on Harvard Street, just off 20th Street.

 During Evans' pastorship, the church built and occupied a small auditorium at 171 Heights Boulevard, while during Burcaw's time, the church transferred to 502 Lamar Street.
 The current location is 2815 Sage Road, Houston.